zynksoftware/Zynk-Workflow/_docs/SFTP-Connector/Uploading-Files-with-SFTP.md

 ### Input File
 _Required_
-The file to be uploaded from local PC.
-To upload multiple files, you can use the 'Use a list' option in the Zynk Object editor, or the output from a [List Files](list-files) task.
+The file to be imported from local PC.
+To import multiple files, you can use the 'Use a list' option in the Zynk Object editor, or the output from a [List Files](list-files) task.

 ### Output File
 _Required_